NeLy-EPFL/NeuroMechFly/README.md

 <p align="center">
   <img align="center" width="600" src="docs/images/NeuroMechFly.gif">
 </p>

-**IMPORTANT INFORMATION: This website contains documentation for legacy code related to [Lobato-Rios et al, Nature Methods, 2022](https://www.nature.com/articles/s41592-022-01466-7).
-NeuroMechFly has since been updated, and this repository is no longer actively maintained.
-For most up-to-date information, please visit [neuromechfly.org](https://neuromechfly.org/).**

 **NeuroMechFly** is a data-driven computational simulation of adult *Drosophila melanogaster* designed to synthesize rapidly growing experimental datasets and to test theories of neuromechanical behavioral control.
 For the technical background and details, please refer to our [paper](https://www.nature.com/articles/s41592-022-01466-7).